bcgov/internationally-educated-nurses/apps/web/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 This app provides a platform intended to record reporting statistics involved with an Internationally Educated Nurse's hiring journey.
-IEN is only resposible for Recruitment related milestones, all other data is submitted to the IEN portal through ATS\
+IEN is only responsible for Recruitment related milestones, all other data is submitted to the IEN portal through ATS\

 > ** Authentication **\
 > See [Authentication](../../README.md#authentication)

 ## Pages
-***Each page requires particular roles and each role grants certain privileges, depending on roles, pages may look different***
+***Each page requires particular roles and each role grants certain privileges.\
+Depending on roles, pages may look different***
 ### Landing Page (Manage Applicants Table)
 Two similar but different versions depending on the type of logged in user.